fiware-docker/docker-container-service/docs/userguide/docker-cli.md

-These commands are not supported:
+These docker cli commands are not supported:

 - daemon
 - buid
 - commit